 Wheaton Digital Repository

 In late 2006, Wheaton elected to enroll in the National Institute for Technology and Liberal Education (NITLE) DSpace Pilot Service, an offering that provides digital repository services for participating NITLE colleges via a hosted and shared instance of the DSpace open source software.
 In 2012, Wheaton moved to it's own instance of DSpace.

 Wheaton's Digital Repository using DSpace is one important step toward producing a master plan for digital content preservation and management at Wheaton.
 Its focus is on the preservation of and wider access to Wheaton-produced and unique intellectual content, using DSpace open-source software, in what is often called an institutional repository (IR) or digital repository.

-DSpace at Wheaton
+The Digital Repository at Wheaton

 The Wallace Library has long considered the collection, preservation, and provision of access to academic content central to our mission.
 Particularly through our Archives and Special Collections, we have attended to the collection, preservation, and access to Wheaton-produced intellectual content.
 In the case of honors theses, for example, we have bound, catalogued, preserved and loaned photocopies of our honors theses for decades.
 In providing and supporting an institutional repository at Wheaton, we are fulfilling our mission by digitally preserving material -- we are even extending it, by sharing scholarship more widely and more easily via the Internet.